 Thanks to my Cricut habit, I’m drowning in paper.
 Can you relate?
 We need to conquer this problem and organize our paper, especially our 12 x 12 scrapbook paper!
 I looked into some pre-built paper storage solutions, but … they are very pricey!
 DIY to the rescue!
 I came up what I’m calling my Paper Tower of Power, and you’re going to love this for your scrapbook paper.
 It’s a 12×12 Vertical Scrapbook Paper Storage Organizer that I put together myself from things that are easily obtained.
 It holds a LOT of paper, and fits both 12×12 scrapbook paper and regular letter size.
 And it’s amazing.
 I may need to build another one.

 This is one my IKEA hacks.
 So it’s not very expensive, and you can customize it to your needs.
 If a vertical tower isn’t right for you, or you need more storage, the IKEA unit I use comes in many different sizes and configurations.
 Check out my tip on adding legs to IKEA furniture to really class it up!
+And if you’re making a trip to IKEA, check out my IKEA Shopping Tips & Tricks!

 Here’s a great “double tower” version of this organizer made by reader Arlene from That Paper Flower Chick!